Diamondgift/Sales-and-Customer-Profitability-Dashboard/README.md

 - Customer trends by Month
 - Sales distribution by Color
 - Regional and Category filters
-- Data model with Products, Sales, and Customers tables
+- Relational data model (Products, Sales, and Customers tables)

 ## 🛠️ Tools Used
 - Power BI Desktop